So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 Now you have to decide between these two crazy gorgeous Mexican beach hot spots.
 Which is better: Cancun or Cabo?

-We’ve traveled frequently to both areas – and the Cabo vs. Cancun question is a tough one.
+We’ve traveled frequently to both areas (recently returning from another month in Los Cabos!) – and the Cabo vs. Cancun question is a tough one.

 Cabo vs. Cancun